actiontray/web-actions-api/README.md

-# Domain Learn API open specification RFC
+# Domain Action API open specification RFC

-<b>Learn API</b> is the proposal specification standard for fetching details of learning content and user learning state available under given Internet domain.
+<b>Action API</b> is the proposal specification standard for fetching details of actionable items and user actionable items state available under given Internet domain.

 This is an RFC, if you have some ideas or thoughts regarding it, please submit an issue in this repository.

-The working example of Learn API you can find in [the exemplary Next.js with Supabase project](https://github.com/learntray/nextjs-supabase-learning-website).
+The working example of Action API you can find in [the exemplary Next.js with Supabase project](https://github.com/learntray/nextjs-supabase-learning-website).

 ## Table of content